 Benjamin Guggenheim, born in Philadelphia, Pennsylvania, was an heir in the wealthy Guggenheim family.
 He took up the family mining business, gaining the nickname "Silver Prince".
 Following a trip to Europe, he decided to sail on the maiden voyage of the Titanic after missing a trip on the Lusitania.
-Guggenheim died after the ship sank April 14, 1912.
+Guggenheim died in April 1912 after the ship hit an iceberg and sank.

 Businessman, member of wealthy Guggenheim family.
 Born on October 26, 1865, in Philadelphia, Pennsylvania.
 Sometimes called the "Silver Prince," Benjamin Guggenheim earned his nickname from his interests in that precious metal.
 He was one of the seven sons of Swiss-born industrialist Meyer Guggenheim.
 Spending much of his adult life working in family businesses, Guggenheim perished in the Titanic disaster of 1912.

 At the age of 20, Guggenheim went to Colorado to handle the family's mines in Leadville.
 He was inspired to start a smelting operation - the first plant was located in Pueblo and soon more plants were built elsewhere.
 Smelting business continued to grow and became quite lucrative for the Guggenheims.

 After taking a break in Europe, Guggenheim returned to the United States and started building mining machinery.
 That business later became part of the International Steam Pump Company in 1906.
 After serving as chairman of the company's executive committee for several years, Guggenheim was elected president in 1909.